SociOS-Linux/socios/README.md

         git tag v1.0.0
         git push origin v1.0.0

-- Create the second repository for the ruby formula file in git called ìhomebrew-sociosî.
+- Create the second repository for the ruby formula file in git called ‚Äúhomebrew-socios‚Äù.
 Then clone that repo in the local computer using the git clone command.
 - Switch into that new repo to create the formula
 - Then, we need to copy the compressed tar.gz file link from the git hub release and create the ruby file formula by running the below command in terminal